Sustainable future Tanzania: Mkuru Training Camp – Arusha – Kilimanjaro

 Sustainable future in Tanzania: Mkuru Training Camp is located 8 Km from Arusha National Park, within the Meru-Kilimanjaro ecosystem, which is, in turn, sited within one of the most important biodiversity areas of the country: the Maasai Steppe, a territory traditionally inhabited by Maasai nomad shepherds and extending for more than 200,000 km2 within the East African Rift Valley, from the Turkana Lake, in Kenya, to central Tanzania.

-Despite the fact that most of the catchment forest is preserved within Arusha National Park, human encroachment is very high and the agro-ecosystems are becoming increasingly vulnerable to rainfall shortages, droughts and climate instability.
+Even though most of the catchment forest is preserved within Arusha National Park, human encroachment is very high.
+As a result, the agroecosystems are becoming increasingly vulnerable to rainfall shortages, droughts and climate instability.

 Are you interested to know more?